KenPonta/CheatSheet/docs/user-guides/excel-guide.md

 ## Overview

-The cheat sheet generator processes Excel spreadsheets (.xlsx format) to extract data, formulas, charts, and table structures for inclusion in your study materials.
+The study material generator processes Excel spreadsheets (.xlsx format) to extract data, formulas, charts, and table structures for inclusion in your compact study materials.

 ## Supported Formats